-The World Cultural Heritage Youth Symposium 2023 focuses on “Raising awareness in a digital age” and invites students and teachers to engage with the topic by participating into various activities before and during the Symposium and by collaborating with other delegations.
+The World Cultural Heritage Youth Symposium 2024 focuses on the “Living Heritage” and invites students and teachers to engage with the topic by participating into various activities before and during the Symposium and by collaborating with other delegations.

 The activities will be developed:

 • Before the symposium as a collaborative project under the guidance of the teacher(s).